Inushin/dockerSymfonySSL/Readme.md

 4. Run `./init`.

+5. Generate your Symfony proyecto goign to `/data/php/symfony` and running `composer create-project symfony/skeleton NAME_OF_THE_PROYECT'

-5. Edit `data/nginx/web.conf` with your domain.
+6. Edit `data/nginx/web.conf` with your domain and youdr proyect dir.

+7. Run `docker-compose down`

-6. Run `docker-compose up -d`
+8. Run `docker-compose up -d`

-7. The 4 containers are deployed:
+9. The 4 containers are deployed:

 ```
 Creating docker_db_1      ... done